juji-io/datalevin/doc/upgrade.md

 Now we know when a database upgrade is needed, here is how to do it.

-Upgrading a database from an old version to a new version requires the use of command line tool, `dtlv`, or `datalevin-x.x.x-standalone.jar` uberjar if a native build does not exist on your platform.
+Upgrading a database from an old version to a new version requires the use of Datalevin command line tool, `dtlv`, or `datalevin-x.x.x-standalone.jar` uberjar if a native build does not exist on your platform.
 In fact, both the old and the new versions of the command tool are needed.

 For example, we want to upgrade a Datalog database that has been running in Datalevin 0.4.x to run in Datalevin 0.5.x.